Walgreens

-21st-century

-2000s
+21st century

 On July 12, 2006, David Bernauer stepped down as CEO of Walgreens and was replaced by company president Jeff Rein, who was later named chief executive officer and chairman of the board.
 That year, Walgreens acquired the Happy Harry's chain in Delaware, Pennsylvania, Maryland, and New Jersey.
-On October 10, 2008, Rein abruptly quit as CEO and was replaced by Alan G. McNally as chairman and acting CEO.
+In 2007, Walgreens acquired Hal Rosenbluth's Take Care Health Systems, a chain of quick-care clinics, for an undisclosed amount.
+On October 10, 2008, Rein was replaced by Alan G. McNally as chairman and acting CEO.
 On January 26, 2009, Gregory Wasson was named CEO effective February 1, 2009.

-2010s

 In 2010, Walgreens acquired New York City-area chain Duane Reade for $1.075 billion, including debt, and continued to use the Duane Reade name on some stores in the New York City metropolitan area.
 In March 2011, Walgreens acquired Drugstore.com for $409 million.
-On June 19, 2012: Walgreens paid $6.7 billion for a 45% interest in Alliance Boots.
-That year, Walgreens acquired Mid-South drug store chain operating under the USA Drug, Super D Drug, May's Drug, Med-X, and Drug Warehouse banners.
+On June 19, 2012, Walgreens paid $6.7 billion for a 45% interest in Alliance Boots.
+That year, Walgreens acquired Mid-South drugstore chain operating under the USA Drug, Super D Drug, May's Drug, Med-X, and Drug Warehouse banners.
+In November 2010, Walgreens filed a trademark infringement lawsuit against the Wegmans supermarket chain, claiming the "W" in the Wegman's logo was too similar to Walgreens'.
+The suit was settled in April 2011, with Wegmans agreeing to discontinue use of its "W" logo by June 2012, although the supermarket retained the right to use the "Wegmans" name in script.
+Since 2010, Walgreens has had a technology office in Chicago, serving as its digital hub.